-The offset design also helps to clear PCIe slot for big GPUs, becoming a norm by Nvidia and AMD.
-It comes preinstalled with an NF-A15 140mm fan that produces 24dBA at 1500rpms -and they have included high quality NT-H1 thermal compound too!
+The offset design also helps to clear PCIe slots for big GPUs, becoming a norm by Nvidia and AMD.
+It comes preinstalled with an NF-A15 140mm fan that produces 24dBA at 1500rpms -and they have included high-quality NT-H1 thermal compound too!

 - Low-Noise Adaptor

 5. Corsair A500: Best Budget Corsair CPU Cooler for i7 10700K